lewis-revill/wheele-depth-perception/README.md

 #### Specification

-The following inputs are required:
+This project enables determining the depth of a pixel in metres away from the camera.
+For this purpose the following inputs are required:

-- Two RGB images.
+- Two RGB images

-These images should ideally be taken by cameras aligned parallel to each other on the horizontal axis.
-So long as there is no movement in the frame, using two images taken from the same camera should suffice.
+- The coordinates of the pixel for which the depth should be determined

-- The distance between each camera.
+- The distance between each camera

-This distance is used within the depth perception algorithm to triangulate depth and should be as accurate as possible.
-On the Intel Realsense camera this distance is approximately 53mm.

 The following outputs are expected:

-- A Grayscale image where pixel values represent the depth of pixels in the first image.
+- The depth in metres of the pixel at the given coordinates in the first image

-The scale of the depth will be dynamically determined from the maximum depth recognisable with the given distance between each camera.
+When used as a library, further configuration is possible whereby the following values can be adjusted:

+- The focal length of the camera

+- The scale of an individual pixel

+- The radii of the neighbourhood used in the search algorithm

+- The offset at which to start the search for a matching neighbourhood

+- The radii of the search space

+- The maximum value of sum of squared differences for which two neighbourhoods can be considered similar

 #### Design